John Barnes: Music career

-He performed the Keith Allen-penned rap section of New Order's "World in Motion" as well as appearing on the track "Anfield Rap", a Liverpool FA Cup final song, rapping the lyrics "Liverpool FC is hard as hell/United, Tottenham, Arsenal", and performing lead rap in Liverpool's '96 cup final song "Pass & Move (It's the Liverpool Groove)".

-"World in Motion" reached #1 in the charts and spent 18 weeks in the UK top 75 (including re-releases in 2002 and 2010) although Barnes was only paid a flat rate of £200 and received no royalties.
-"Anfield Rap" reached #3 and spent 6 weeks in the top 75, and "Pass & Move" reached #4 and spent 4 weeks in the top 75.

-The rap portion of "World in Motion" is the most remembered part of the original song, becoming an iconic piece of English football culture in its own right, familiar to subsequent generations of England football fans not yet born by 1990.
+Barnes performed the Keith Allen-penned rap section of New Order's "World in Motion" as well as appearing on the track "Anfield Rap", a Liverpool FA Cup final song, rapping the lyrics "Liverpool FC is hard as hell/United, Tottenham, Arsenal", and performing lead rap in Liverpool's '96 cup final song "Pass & Move (It's the Liverpool Groove)".
+"World in Motion" reached No. 1 in the charts and spent 18 weeks in the UK top 75 (including re-releases in 2002 and 2010) although Barnes was only paid a flat rate of £200 and received no royalties.
+"Anfield Rap" reached No. 3 and spent 6 weeks in the top 75, and "Pass & Move" reached No. 4 and spent 4 weeks in the top 75.
+The rap portion of "World in Motion" is an iconic piece of English football culture in its own right, familiar to subsequent generations of England football fans not yet born by 1990.

 Personal life

 Barnes was first married to and subsequently divorced Suzy, with whom he has two sons and two daughters.
 Barnes' second wife is called Andrea and they have two daughters and a son.
 They live in Wirral, Merseyside.
 With fellow former footballers Les Ferdinand and Luther Blissett, he founded Team48 Motorsport, a team aiming to promote young racing drivers of African-Caribbean background.
 In 2008, the team entered the British Touring Car Championship, running Alfa Romeos for white Jamaican Matthew Gore and 18-year-old black Briton Darelle Wilson.
 However, the project never got off the starting line and the team failed to show up for any of the races.
 A few days after being sacked by Tranmere, Barnes was declared bankrupt.
 He has described the bankruptcy as a technicality, saying: "The bankruptcy issue is a tax oversight which is being dealt with."
 Barnes' claims of the bankruptcy being a "tax oversight" proved true and the order was quickly overturned.